XCTEQ/XCFit/README.md

 ## Protocol Oriented BDD

 XCFit template supports Protocol Oriented BDD.
-Swift is a protocol oriented language and wedon't want to miss the point of Protocol, Extensions and Enums.
+Swift is a protocol oriented language and we don't want to miss the point of Protocol, Extensions and Enums.
 To setup template

-- From Xcode, create a new app(Or use existing app) and selct File ---> New ----> Target
+- From Xcode, create a new app(Or use existing app) and select File ---> New ----> Target

 - Now Select 'XCFit' for iOS app and Click on 'Protocol Oriented BDD Bundle'